jimangel/cd/README.md

 - Move HTTPRoutes to respective workload folders (currently created out of band)
 - Diagram areas of importance
 - Markdown table outlining the key areas of a few example workloads (links to specific areas outlining the flow)
+- Identify / diagram non-obvious points of automation (argo-self, repo structure for appset auto-deploy, to delete or not to delete app vs appset, what triggers or syncs when)
+- switch local service account secrets to GSM + External Secrets manager and update readme / setup

 ## What this is ("What you get")